-Charles A. Jones Skills and Business Education Center
+Charles A. Jones Career and Education Center

 Carrie Tibke came to the Charles A. Jones Career & Education Center with a history of domestic abuse that has been described as "almost unimaginable."
 The abuse was physical, emotional, and sexual "on a scale inconceivable in a civilized society," writes CAJ's Principal Nancy Compton, the author of Carrie's nomination.
 Beaten by her mother, Carrie was introduced to drugs and alcohol and forced to sell controlled substances.
 She was repeatedly told she would never amount to anything.
 Her only escape was to move to the other side of the country.
 But even this didn't help as she entered into another abusive relationship, this time at the hand of her husband.
 As a result, she was hospitalized and diagnosed with panic anxiety disorder.